ercanbeyen/blogging-platform/README.md

 ---

 ### Summary
-There are 5 documents in this project
+There are 8 entities in this project
 - Author
 - Post
 - Comment
 - Role
 - Confirmation Token
 - Notification
+- Ticket
+- Approval

-There are 2 roles among authors
+There are 3 roles among authors
 - Admin
 - User
+- Banned

 ### Requirements
 - Each author must have a unique username and email address.